afsong/MTLibrary/README.md

     // start using jq here :)
 }
 ```
+For more detailed examples, check out the docs page linked above.

 ## How to download??
 `libmt` is packaged by Conan and deployed to a private GCP running artifactory.